-It’s pumpkin season!
-Fall-spiced Kodiak Cakes pumpkin muffins are an easy-to-make breakfast or healthy snack.
-Plus, they’re perfect for meal prep.
-For more pumpkin flavor, try Kodiak pumpkin pancakes!
+It’s pumpkin season.
+These fall-spiced Kodiak cakes pumpkin muffins are an easy-to-make breakfast or snack, and they’re perfect for weekly meal prep.
+Try Kodiak pumpkin pancakes for even more fall flavor.

-- Almond Milk: Almond milk adds moisture and increases the amount of protein in the muffin mix.
+- Almond Milk: Almond milk adds moisture and increases the protein in the muffin mix.

 - Honey: Naturally sweeten the fall-flavored muffins with honey.

-- Kodiak Pancake Mix: Packed with hearty whole grains and protein, Kodiak Power Cakes Mix is the main ingredient and a perfect foundation for delicious Kodiak pumpkin muffins.
-I find the pancake mix at my local Costco, and it often goes on sale.
+- Kodiak Pancake Mix: Packed with hearty whole grains and protein, Kodiak Power Cakes Mix is the main ingredient and a perfect foundation for these delicious Kodiak pumpkin muffins.
+I buy the pancake mix at Costco.

-- Spices: Enhance the Kodiak pumpkin muffins by seasoning the batter with pumpkin pie spice, ground ginger, and a little cinnamon.
+- Spices: For more fall-inspired flavor, season the Kodiak pumpkin muffins with pumpkin pie spice, ground ginger, and cinnamon.

 Additions and Substitutions